Travel Startup Challenges

-Travel industry made the much-needed transition from physical offices to websites where travelers from all over the world can book flight tickets, hotel rooms, buses, and cabs from the comfort zone of their homes.
-There are about 67,000 travel companies valued at US$20 billion in the USA alone and the number is growing steadily.
-Here are some of the common obstacles and challenges faced by travel startups, which could act as a heads-up if you’re venturing into the travel industry.
+The travel industry made the much-needed transition from physical offices to websites where travellers from all over the world can book flight tickets, hotel rooms, buses, and cabs from the comfort zone of their homes.
+There are about 67,000 travel companies valued at US$20 billion in the USA alone, and this number is growing steadily.
+Here are some of the common travel startup challenges and issues, which could act as a heads-up if you’re venturing into the travel startups.

-With low profit margins and tightening competition, travel startups often find expansion and growth to be a huge challenge.
-Getting more customers is essentially the key to expansion as travel companies make money only when there’s volume.
+With low-profit margins and tightening competition, travel startups often find expansion and growth to be a huge challenge.
+Getting more customers is essentially the key to expansion, as travel companies make money only when there’s volume.
 Expansion is also one of the important prerequisites to sustainability as a travel company.

-2. Intense competition
+2. Intense Competition

-3. Getting repeat customers
+3. Getting Repeat Customers

 The average traveller would make 2 or 3 trips in a year.
 Even if you manage to make them use your services the first time, he/she might not have enough brand recall to come back to you after 5-6 months.
-The only way to counter this problem is to implement a customer-centric business philosophy which can win customers despite all the odds.
-This will put travel startups on their journey to having a loyal customer base and high turnover rate.
+The only way to counter this problem is to implement a customer-centric business philosophy that can win customers despite all the odds.
+This will put travel startups on their journey to having a loyal customer base and a high turnover rate.

-Since it takes significant capital and resources to start up in the travel industry, it is vital to ensure that the profit margin is always on the high side as it would become difficult to survive otherwise.
+Since it takes significant capital and resources to start-up in the travel industry, it is vital to ensure that the profit margin is always on the high side.
+It would become difficult to survive otherwise.
 One way to counter this problem is by keeping the operational costs as low as possible through smart utilization of technology and automation.

-The life of travel startups could have been much better if only travelers were making shorter trips that are around a particular geo-location that the companies are comfortable with.
+The life of travel startups could have been much better if only travellers were making shorter trips around a particular geography.
 Unfortunately, this is not the case.
 It doesn’t make sense to expect customers to use your service if it is only relevant to a specific geography.
 Simply put, you must equip your service with everything it takes to make it a place where customers can get service for every trip they make.

-6. Acquiring data to work with
+6. Acquiring Data to Work with